MeowingDavis/AudioVision/posts/Post1.md

 # Week 1 Audio Vision #

-*sometimes the most exciting you can do is nothing..
+*sometimes the most exciting thing you can do is nothing..
-This has been mentioned a few times in class and it's starting to stick. ive noticed that i enjoy the simpler more well thoughtout soundscapes*
+This has been mentioned a few times in class and it's starting to stick.
+I feel I need to further understand how to enhance the visuals with sound.
+I love making music and pretty much anything that makes a sound but I want to further understand the relationship between vision and sound.*

  ##Assignment One##